ovh/svfs/docs/HubiC.md

 Go to https://hubic.com/home/browser/developers/ and add an application.
 Application name must be unique across hubiC, you can run the `hubic-application` command to have a unique application name suggested.
+You can simply put http://localhost/ as Redirection Domain.

 ## Register this application for SVFS

 Note application client ID and client Secret and run the `hubic-application` command.
+You will be prompted these informations as well as your email and password.
+Do not forget to URL-encode your redirection domain, when asked for the redirection URI (e.g. `http%3A%2F%2Flocalhost%2F` for http://localhost/ ).

+If you want to learn more, do not hesitate to play with the hubiC API sandbox: https://api.hubic.com/sandbox/.

-You will be prompted these informations as well as your email and password, then minimum required mount options will be shown at the end of the application registration process.
+At the end, the minimum required mount options will be shown at the end of the application registration minimum required mount options will be shown at the end of the application registration process.

 ## Access your hubiC data